Fish Preserves in an Autoclave

 - bay leaf – 1–2 pcs.

-Add the spices to the water, heat until boiling, and then immediately turn off.
-After that, add the cleaned fish to the marinade and leave for 4 hours.
-Then, pack the prepared fish into jars, add the bay leaf, and pour in the marinade.
-Seal the jars and place them in the autoclave for processing.
+Add spices to the water, bring to heat, wait for it to boil and immediately turn it off.
+Then add the cleaned fish to the marinade and leave for 4 hours.
+Next, place the prepared fish in jars, add bay leaf and pour in the marinade.
+Close the jars and place them in the autoclave for processing.

-In the autoclave, you can even make "sprats in oil" – any small fish will do.
+You can even prepare “sprats in oil” in an autoclave—any small fish will do.
 The list of ingredients is as follows:

 - fish – 1 kg;